 Keep in mind that not all schools have the same size monitors or projection screens.

-A normal size monitor, 30 inches or less, when viewed from the back of a classroom is much different than a 15 foot video projection screen.
+A normal size monitor (55 to 70 inches) when viewed from the back of a classroom is much different than a 15 foot video projection screen.